irace/climg/README.md

 # climg

-Copy direct c.ly image URLs from the command line (on systems that include `pbcopy`)
+Copy the URL of the first image found on a webpage to your clipboard, from the command line (on systems that include `pbcopy`).
+Intended for use with <a href="http://cl.ly">CloudApp</a> URLs, but will work on any page.

 ## Usage